How do LLMs Compute Verbal Confidence: Experiments

 Near-ceiling CC recovery at late layers is expected: CC's residual stream is directly transformed by the unembedding matrix, bypassing upstream corruption.
 More informative is the layer-wise pattern of recovery: PANL patching achieved peak recovery earlier in the network (layer 25) compared to CC (which rose sharply only after layer 30).
 This temporal precedence is consistent with a cached retrieval mechanism in which confidence-relevant information is first consolidated at PANL before being transferred to CC for final output.

 That PANL patching yielded only partial recovery is expected and consistent with broader findings in mechanistic interpretability.
 While some circuits can be cleanly isolated—such as the indirect object identification circuit \citep{wang2023interpretability}—recent work has shown that model behaviors typically arise from many overlapping heuristics rather than a single mechanism \citep{lindsey2025biology, ameisen2025circuit}.
 Our intervention restored a single position at a single layer while answer token corruption continued to propagate through all other positions and layers; full recovery would require patching the complete distributed circuit.
+Furthermore, the pattern we observe is also consistent with cached retrieval being one of several overlapping mechanisms contributing to verbal confidence, rather than the sole computational pathway.